franacc12312/twitterZK/README.md

 - Client Secret is kept secure on the server side
 - All API interactions with Twitter are performed through the proxy server
 - Uses `x.com` domain for authorization to recognize existing user sessions while maintaining the `api.twitter.com` endpoints for API requests
+- Ethereum connection only accesses public address information and does not request transaction signing capabilities

+## Ethereum Wallet Integration

+- MetaMask is required for Ethereum wallet connection
+- The application connects to Ethereum Mainnet (chainId: 0x1)
+- If using a different network, the application will display a warning
+- Only the public Ethereum address is accessed - no private keys or signing capabilities are requested
+- The wallet connection is managed entirely on the frontend (no proxy involved)
+- Address is displayed in a truncated format for better UI experience

 ## Building for Production